Ensembl/ensembl-hive/docs/creating_pipelines/dataflows.rst

 Factory in parallel of the autoflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the above example, nothing was connected to the branch #1 of analysis Alpha.
-The default *autoflow* event
+In the above example, nothing was connected to the branch #1 of Analysis Alpha.
+The default autoflow event
 was thus lost.
 You can in fact have both branches connected.

-An analysis can use multiple branches at the same time and for instance produce a fan of jobs on branch #2
+An Analysis can use multiple branches at the same time and for instance produce a fan of Jobs on branch #2
-*and* still a job on branch #1.
-Both stream of jobs (Beta and Gamma) are executed in parallel.
+*and* still a Job on branch #1.
+Both stream of Jobs (Beta and Gamma) are executed in parallel.

 .. hive_diagram::